 How much does it cost to see a dermatologist?

-Online consultations with a dermatologist are $199 and include the applicable diagnosis, and any necessary treatment plans or prescriptions.
-Follow-up appointments are $105.
+Consultation fees may vary.
 Since consultations take place over secure messaging, and we use a national network of dermatologists, appointments typically don’t qualify for provincial insurance coverage.

 What is mole mapping and should I get it done?

 Mole mapping uses high-resolution photography and state-of-the-art software to create an image database of all your body moles.
 It’s highly accurate and allows a comparison of your moles over time to identify moles that are new or changing early.
 Scans are carried out by experienced technicians who are highly trained in operating the system.